Pesticides: Benefits and Risks

 Control Guidelines

-An example of a product removed from the market after reevaluation is DDT.
-DDT was the first synthetic pesticide widely used for insect control.
-Because of the wide spectrum of insects controlled and the length of time it controlled insects, DDT is credited for control of insect-carried diseases such as malaria, dengue, trench fever, plague, louse-borne typhus, dysentery and diarrhea, yaws, and many others (Jukes, 1963).
-It has been estimated that the lives of at least 5 million people have been saved and more than 100 million illnesses have been prevented by the use of DDT (Knipling, 1953).
+An example of a product removed from the market after reevaluation is dichlorodiphenyltrichloroethane (DDT).
+DDT was the one of the first synthetic insecticides widely used for insect control.
+Because of the wide spectrum of insects controlled and the length of time it controlled those insects, DDT was widely used.
+It is credited for the control of human diseases such as malaria, dengue, trench fever, plague, louse-borne typhus, dysentery and diarrhea, yaws, and many other diseases carried by insects.
+It has been estimated that the lives of at least 5 million people have been saved and more than 100 million illnesses have been prevented by the use of DDT.

 Evaluations

 Before registration, all pesticides must be proven to be within established and approved guidelines of safety to the environment, people, and animals.
-The EPA evaluates the toxicity of the pesticide and its residues, the ecological effects of the use of that product, and the effects of environmental and applicator exposure to the product, including carcinogenicity (the ability to induce cancer) with prolonged exposure.
-This information is gathered to determine whether or not use of the product will create unreasonable risks to the environment or people.
+The EPA evaluates the toxicity of the pesticide and its residues, the ecological effects of using that product, and the effects of environmental and applicator exposure to the product, including carcinogenicity (the ability to induce cancer) with prolonged exposure.
+This information is gathered to determine whether or not use of the product will create unreasonable risks to the environment, other organisms, or people.
 If use of the pesticide does pose unnecessary risk, registration is not granted, or the EPA may require restrictions on the label to reduce the chances of damage.
 If these risks cannot be reduced, registration is not granted.

 Pesticides are evaluated for potential to cause immediate harm to people through ingestion (eating), contact with skin, breathing fumes, or spills in the eyes.
 Harm from exposure to low doses over a long period of time is also examined.
 Pesticides are evaluated for potential to cause birth defects, cancer, reproduction problems, and mutations.
-Only after the potential pesticide has been determined to be within the allowable, established limits of risk is the registration process continued.
+Only after the potential pesticide has been determined to be within the allowable, established limits of risk, is the registration process continued.
+The evaluation criteria for pesticide safety are continually improved and updated to provide greater margins of safety.
+Every pesticide must be periodically re-evaluated by EPA to determine if use still meets the updated safety guidelines.

 Tolerances